01 of 08

 Simplified Dutch Spiral Stitch

-Dutch spiral is an unusual stitch that results in a pretty spiral with a drape of loosely attached beads.
+Dutch spiral is an unusual stitch resulting in a pretty spiral with a drape of loosely attached beads.
 It is basically a peyote stitch spine with a beaded swag.

 This stitch works well to make tube beads, fancy pendant bails, bracelets and if you are very ambitious bracelets or necklaces.
 Although the stitch is very easy to learn, it takes some time to get a good length made since the tube is on the wider side.
 You could always adjust the number of beads to make it a little smaller, though.Continue to 2 of 8 below.